The Core Compliance team recently returned from the IAA National Conference, which took place in Washington, DC, on March 15 & 16.

 3: Returning to the “bread and butter” of what the agency does

-A lot of routine examinations, rulemaking, and reviewing of the less exciting areas of regulation has been passed over to allow for a focus on the pressing needs.
+A lot of routine examinations, rulemaking, and reviewing of the less exciting areas of regulation have been passed over to allow for a focus on the pressing needs.
 She wrapped up her discussion of the SEC’s challenges by saying the agency would be returning some focus to the “unglamorous” topics in the regulatory space.